Ubuntu Workstations - Setup Guide¶

 Install machine from stick¶

-The setup wizard takes care of the hostname, network settings, ssh, etc.
+The setup wizard takes care of the hostname, network settings, etc.

 - When prompted for a user and password, use the username

-- Do not install any further software packages.
+sebastianand the default password. - Do not install any other software packages.
 Installations take place later when Ansible provisions the system.

 -